 New Athens Illinois Nursing Home Abuse Lawyers

-If you have your suspicions that your loved one was neglected or abused while residing at New Athens Home for the Aged, call Rosenfeld Injury Lawyers to stop the mistreatment now.
+If you have your suspicions that your loved one was neglected or abused while residing at New Athens Home for the Aged, call Rosenfeld Injury Lawyers LLC to stop the mistreatment now.
 Let our experienced New Athens attorneys legally represent you and your family in filing and resolving your claim for compensation against the nursing home, Administrator and staff members who caused your loved one harm.

 We encourage you to contact our St. Clair County elder abuse law offices by calling (888) 424-5757 today to schedule your free, comprehensive case evaluation.
 Make no payment upfront for our legal fees which are paid only after we have successfully resolved your case by winning at trial or negotiating an acceptable out of court settlement on your behalf.